mike-bourgeous/mb-surround/README.md

 ## License

-All code in this repository is licensed under the AGPLv3, unless otherwise specified in an individual file.
+All code in this repository is &copy;2021-2022 Mike Bourgeous and licensed under the AGPLv3, unless otherwise specified in an individual file.

 ## Installation